 Firstly, the fantastical settings are likely to appeal to young children.
 The action takes place in a fairy tale world of ‘jewel-studded caverns’, ‘underground palaces’ and a vast ‘desert.’
 The word ‘dominion’ to describe the King’s lands comes from the register of fairy tales.
 Other uses of diction, such as ‘tinkered’, also fit this register.
 Children’s stories employ synonyms for variation and in order to teach young readers new vocabulary.
 Therefore, ‘angry’ becomes ‘roared and raved and stamped’, ‘machinery’ becomes ‘contrivances’ and ‘wheels, pins, cogs and springs.’
 The list-like structure of sentences like this have an appealing rhythm, and also help to exaggerate the action in a way that can make stories easier for young children to visualise.
 At one point, a minor character says, ‘I’d soon look like a dish of mashed potatoes,’ using a simile that creates a funny image (treating violence in a cartoonish way is also a convention of children’s stories such as fairy tales).

 As the story plays out in a world with which they might be familiar (Oz), the characters might also be recognisable to a young reader.
-In this case, Tiktok, the Clockwork Man, resembles the Tin Man and children are likely to enjoy the feeling of familiarity.
+In this case, Tiktok, the Clockwork Man, resembles the Tin Man from the classic story The Wizard of Oz and children are likely to enjoy the feeling of familiarity.
 Tiktok is a mechanical creation, ‘constructed’ in a way that might fire a child’s imagination: ‘he was made entirely of metal.
 Machinery within him… made him move… made him talk… made him think.’
 This sentence makes deliberate use of a pattern of three, the rhythm of which would sound appealing when read aloud at storytime.
-Children are familiar with metallic or robotic characters – The Iron Man is one example of a famous children’s story featuring a mechanical main character.
+Children are familiar with metallic or robotic characters – The Iron Man by Ted Hughes is another example of a famous children’s story featuring a mechanical main character.

 Like many characters in children’s stories, Tiktok has a flaw.
 The workings of his metal body are controlled by three keys, and it is likely that one of these will wind down at any given time.
 Children respond well to imperfect characters, and the idea of his ‘thought machinery’ – or brain! – needing to be repaired is quite funny.
 Tiktok also has a‘jerky voice’ which could be funny and, at one point in the story, he ‘wound down just as he was about to reach his destination.’
 His flaws also further the plot, creating a reason for Tiktok to visit the Nome King in order to repair himself.
 Meeting with a powerful adversary is a convention of fairy stories (Jack has his Giant; Snow White has her Evil Witch).
 Moreover, supporting characters in the story are archetypes, easy for young readers to recognise: the Wizard of Oz sends Tiktok off on his journey with a warning; Kaliko is the chief steward who welcomes Tiktok to the underground palace.